 Extinction Rebellion and Fridays For Future have decided to coordinate ourselves when it comes to taking action, addressing two of the most polluting industries that are also strong protagonists of the Black Friday campaign: Fridays For Future will carry out an action in Pl.
 Catalonia to denounce the impact of fast fashion, while Extinction Rebellion will focus on the production and sale of electronic devices and planned obsolescence.

 The actions planned by Extinction will consist of the hanging of critical messages around the city, and a performance in the afternoon in the streets of a commercial area.
 Tonight some rebels have been working to carry out an action for Black Friday.
 This morning, Barcelona wakes up with more than 70 bus and metro station ads changed with an Extinction Rebellion message: “We are consuming the planet; do not buy anything for Black Friday and you will save misery, pollution and 100% of your money”.

 The counter-campaign is also intended to have an impact on social media, and invites citizens to upload pictures of retouched bus shelters with the hashtags #fuckblackfriday #blackfriday #buynothingday #hoynocompres #boicotamazon #boycottblackfriday.

-In the afternoon, another group of rebels will carry out a performance in order to raise awareness among consumers about the effect of their consumption, and especially on the consumption of electronic devices.
+In the afternoon, another group of rebels will carry out a performance in order to raise awareness among consumers about the effect of consumption of electronic devices.

 For all these reasons, Extinction Rebellion says no to unnecessary consumption, planned obsolescence, exploitation of people and natural resources, and the brutal contamination of the only planet we have.